 Watch frozen wood frog awaken All about frogs and toads

 It may be surprising to think of earthworms as migrators, but some are!
-Like insects, earthworms can’t regulate their body temperature and won’t survive freezing weather.
+Like insects, they can’t regulate their body temperature and won’t survive freezing weather.
 So, they go south in the winter and north in mid-spring.
 That is, if you think of south as “down” and north as “up.”
 They move down below the frost line to avoid freezing and upward when the soil becomes warmer.
-Some species of earthworms always stay close to the surface and, as a result, die in the winter.
-However, they leave eggs which will hatch in the spring.
-The eggs are encased in tiny cocoons, which protect them from freezing and drying out.
+Some species always stay close to the surface and, as a result, die in the winter.
+However, they leave eggs, encased in tiny cocoons to protect them from freezing and drying, that will hatch in the spring.
 Watch earthworms hatching

 Nightcrawlers are the largest of the migrating earthworms.
 They remain relatively inactive in cold soil and become active as the soil warms up.
-They’re most active once soil temperature rises to 50 to 60 degrees F (10 to 15 C) You might see them in the winter during unseasonably warm weather, but they move back down when the soil turns too cold again.
+They’re most active once soil temperature rises to 50 to 60° F (10 to 15° C) You might see them in the winter during unseasonably warm weather, but they move back down when the soil turns too cold again.
 All about earthworms Attract earthworms to your yard

 Many snail species hibernate in winter.
-They tuck themselves into crevices, under rocks, under leaf-litter or other places where they’ll be safe from freezing temperatures.
+They tuck themselves into crevices, under rocks and leaf-litter, or other places where they’ll be safe from freezing temperatures.
 They seal the opening of their shell with mucus to keep them moist (drying out will kill them).
 Their heart slows from about 36 beats per minute to only three or four and oxygen use is reduced to 1/50th of normal.
 Often, several will hibernate together.
 Snails sometimes emerge on very mild winter days.
 All about land snails

 * Composite image at top of the page is composed from Creative Commons photos by these photographers — clockwise, from top/left: J JCadiz, Neil McIntosh, MrLebies, Bob Ireton, Skeeze, John Flannery, sparkielyle